akrzelj-ossunist/news-app/README.md

 2. `npm install` to install all required dependencies.

-3. For this app to work you have to renam .env.example to .env file.
+3. For this app to work you have to rename .env.example to .env file.
 Inside you have to paste api key that you can get only by creating account <a href="https://newsapi.org">here</a>.

 4. `npm start` to start the application.
 As you make changes the website will be automatically reloaded.